-How to serve the WebP images on the front-end?
+How to deliver the WebP images on the front-end?

-- Without altering the page code (via .htaccess).
-This option will insert a new block of code into the .htaccess file.
-This is the recommended option (but usually incompatible with your CDN or if you use NGINX).
+- Without altering the page code (via .htaccess): With this method, a new block of code is inserted into the .htaccess file.
+This is the recommended option (but usually not compatible with your CDN or if you use NGINX).

 How to check if your WebP images are served correctly

-You can test if your images are served as WebP using the developer tools of the browser.
+You can use the browser's developer tools to test if your images are served as WebP.
 First, go to your website and then press F12.
-A window should appear, similar to the one below.
-Next, click the Network tab and then the Img filter.
+A window similar to the one below should appear.
+Next, click the Network tab and then click the Img filter.

-Press F5 on Windows or CTRL + R on Mac shortcut to reload the page, then scroll down so all your images can load.
+Press F5 on Windows or CTRL + R on Mac to reload the page, then scroll down to load all images.

 How to check if the WebP files are physically on your server

-Using FTP, SSH, cPanel File Manager, or by simply installing WP File Manager plugin, you can check inside the path
+Using FTP, SSH, the cPanel File Manager or by simply installing the WP File Manager plugin, you can check in the

 .webp counterpart has been created for your images.